rails/website/_posts/2021-12-15-Rails-7-fulfilling-a-vision.markdown

 date: 2021-12-15 15:17:00 -08:00
 ---

 This version of Rails has been years in the conceptual making.
 It's the fulfillment of a vision to present a truly full-stack approach to web development that tackles both the front- and back-end challenges with equal vigor.
-An omakase menu that includes everything from the aperitif to the desert.
+An omakase menu that includes everything from the aperitif to the dessert.

 This vision wasn't possible even just a few years ago.
 We simply didn't have the core technologies in place.
 But with advancements in browser support for ES6/ESM, widespread adoption of HTTP/2, and [the exciting new standard for import maps](https://github.com/rails/importmap-rails), it's finally possible.
-Rails 7 takes advantage of all of these advances to deliver [a no-Node default approach to the front end](https://world.hey.com/dhh/modern-web-apps-without-javascript-bundling-or-transpiling-a20f2755) – without sacrificing neither access to [npm packages](https://github.com/rails/importmap-rails#using-node-modules-via-javascript-cdns) nor modern JavaScript in the process.
+Rails 7 takes advantage of all of these advances to deliver [a no-Node default approach to the front end](https://world.hey.com/dhh/modern-web-apps-without-javascript-bundling-or-transpiling-a20f2755) – without sacrificing either access to [npm packages](https://github.com/rails/importmap-rails#using-node-modules-via-javascript-cdns) or modern JavaScript in the process.

 [Hotwire](https://hotwired.dev)'s combination of [Turbo](https://turbo.hotwired.dev) and [Stimulus](https://stimulus.hotwired.dev) deliver all the tools needed to produce fantastic user experiences that leave little to nothing on the table in contrast to single-page applications – at a fraction of the complexity.
 It's the default choice for new Rails apps, replacing the far more limited options of Turbolinks and Rails UJS.